researcx/conduit/README.md

 ## conduit-staging

 A multi-network multi-channel IRC relay.
+Acts as a soft-link between IRC servers.

 * Allows you to configure more than two networks with more than two channels for messages to be relayed between.
 * Records users on every configured channel on every configured network.
 * Remembers all invited users with a rank which the bots will automatically attempt to promote them to.
-* Provides useful commands for administrators to manage their linked servers with.
+* Provides useful commands for administrators to manage their conduit-linked servers with.
+* When used with the Matrix IRC AppService, filters Matrix and Discord nicks and messages for clarity.

 **Warning:** Experimental software.